-- You will need to purchase as many Sensor licenses as the number of flow exporters (usually border or edge routers) monitored by Flow Sensors.
-There is no limit on the number of interfaces a Flow Sensor can monitor. - > You will need to purchase as many Sensor licenses as the number of interfaces (ports) listened by Packet Sensors.
+- You will need as many Sensor licenses as the number of flow exporters (usually border or edge routers) monitored by Flow Sensors.
+Flow Sensor does not have a limit on the number of interfaces it can monitor.
+If you want to monitor many routers that have only a single interface, contact sales@andrisoft.com - You will need as many Sensor licenses as the number of interfaces (ports) listened by Packet Sensors.
 Multiple Packet Sensors listening to the same interface (e.g. when using a multi-queue NIC) use a single Sensor license.
-Packet Sensor can monitor an unlimited number of IPs/domains - You can mix Wanguard Sensor licenses together with Wansight Sensor licenses - > Sensor Cluster does not require licensing - > Console does not require licensing
+Packet Sensor can monitor an unlimited number of IPs/domains - > You can mix Wanguard Sensor licenses with Wansight Sensor licenses - > Sensor Cluster is free and does not require licensing - > Console is free and does not require licensing